MicrosoftDocs/win32/desktop-src/WinAuto/selflag.md

 - oleacc.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SELFLAG Constants

 This topic describes the constant values used to specify how an accessible object becomes selected or takes the focus.
-The constants are defined in oleacc.h and are used with the [**IAccessible::accSelect**](iaccessible-iaccessible--accselect.md) method.
+The constants are defined in oleacc.h and are used with the [**IAccessible::accSelect**](/windows/win32/Oleacc/nf-oleacc-iaccessible-accselect?branch=master) method.

 The following combinations are not allowed: